 And this just continues with more reasons to trust him.
 Now we’ve got his solution section.
 So here are two ways he helps his customers win: He’ll buy the practice or he’ll help them start a practice.

 So two different groups there, but both good solutions.
 And then, “Will I have the privilege of working with you next?”
 So we’ve got here, success.
-The results.
+The Outcome.
 You don’t have to wonder how you’ll retire from your physical therapy practice anymore.
 You can sell it and live the life you want.
 You don’t have to dream about starting your own private practice one day.
 You can own a successful physical therapy practice.

 Here’s another client that we had.
 This is Learn To Make A Product.
 They help you take your idea for a product from idea all the way through the entire process of finding a factory, manufacturing it and selling it.